-If a candidate receives a majority of the votes cast for an office at the primary election, so that the candidate is elected to the office without advancing to the general election, the remaining campaign funds may be transferred to a committee for a subsequent election to the same office without attributing funds to specific contributors.
-Funds raised for the general election transferred to a committee for a subsequent election to the same office shall be attributed to specific contributors as provided in Section 85306 and Regulation 18536.
+If a candidate receives a majority of the votes cast for an office at the primary election, so that the candidate is elected to the office without advancing to the general election, the remaining campaign funds raised for the primary election may be transferred to a committee for a subsequent election to the same office without attributing funds to specific contributors.
+Funds raised for the general election may be transferred to a committee for a subsequent election to the same office without attributing funds to specific contributors.
+Funds raised for the general election may be transferred to a committee for a subsequent election to the same office but shall be attributed to specific contributors as provided in Section 85306 and Regulation 18536.